CaptainCodeman/rdx/docs/api-createModel.md

 ## state

-The `state` property defines both the shape (type) of the state and the initial state value to use if no predefined state is passed to the `createStore` function.
+The `state` property defines both the shape (TypeScript type) of the state and the initial state value to use if no predefined state is passed to the `createStore` function.
 So, the first time a store is initialized the value here will be used.

-If the store state is then persisted (e.g. to `localStorage`) and on the next app startup is re-hydrated from there, then that saved state will be used instead.
+*NOTE:* If the store state is configured for [persistence and re-hydration](api-persist) (e.g. persisted to `localStorage`), then on the next app startup the state will be re-hydrated from there and will be used instead of the initial state.

 The type of the model `state` can be a simple value, an array, or an object containing other properties that are values, arrays and objects.
 It is good practice to only include serializable values in the state.